PirateIncognito/ClashRoyale-unit-data-CSV/README.md

 # ClashRoyale-unit-data-CSV
 A Python script for extracting unit data stats from http://clashroyale.wikia.com/ and saving them to CSV

+Please use this python for your own uses.
+The only request I make is:  <br />
+Please share your tools with the community and include a reference to this project. <br />

 This script was written in Python 2.7 on Windows.
 It has the C:\ drive location hard coded and must be changed to run on other systems.

 This file uses the BeautifulSoup 3 library https://www.crummy.com/software/BeautifulSoup/